TarzanZhao/hexuzhao.github.io/docs/index.md

 ## News

-* I've accepted an internship with the Microsoft DeepSpeed Team and will be in Seattle from May 27th to August 28th.
-Let's talk in person if you're interested and in the area then!
+[03/2024] I will join Microsoft DeepSpeed Team as a Research Scientist Intern in 2024 Summer.
+See you in Seattle!

 ## Education